Comanche language: Use and revitalization efforts

+As of 2022, there were fewer than nine fluent native speakers of Comanche, many of the group having succumbed to old age, health problems, or the COVID-19 pandemic.

 Phonology

 Vowels

 Comanche has a typical Numic vowel inventory of six vowels.
 In addition, there is the common diphthong /ai/.
 Historically, there was a certain amount of free variation between [ai] and [e] (as shown by comparison with Shoshoni cognates), but the variation is no longer so common and most morphemes have become fixed on either /ai/ or /e/.
 In the following chart, the basic symbols given are in the IPA, whereas the equivalent symbols in the conventional orthography are given to the right of them.

 Vowel length and voicing

 Comanche distinguishes vowels by length.
 Vowels can be either long or short.
 Long vowels are never devoiced and in the orthography they are represented as (aa, ee, ii, oo, uu, ʉʉ).
-An example of a long vowel is the (ee) in [wakaréʔeː] meaning 'turtle'.
+An example of a long vowel is the (ee) in [wakaréʔeː] 'turtle'.
 Short vowels can be lengthened when they are stressed.

 Short vowels can be either voiced or voiceless.
-Unstressed short vowels are usually devoiced when /s/ or /h/ follows and optionally when word-final. voiceless vowels are non-phonemic and therefore not represented in this chart.
+Unstressed short vowels are usually devoiced when /s/ or /h/ follows and optionally when word-final.
+Voiceless vowels are non-phonemic and therefore not represented in this chart.
 In the conventional orthography, these vowels are marked with an underline: a̱, e̱, i̱, o̱, u̱, ʉ̱.